Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Managed Cluster monitoring with Azure Monitor.md

 ## Overview

-Below describes the different monitoring agent configurations available as part of Azure Monitor.
-[Windows Azure Diagnostics (WAD)](#windows-azure-diagnostics-wad) is legacy but currently provides the most comprehensive level of monitoring.
+Below describes the different monitoring agent configurations available as part of Azure Monitor for monitoring managed clusters.
+[Windows Azure Diagnostics (WAD)](#windows-azure-diagnostics-wad) is legacy and currently provides the most comprehensive level of monitoring.
 See [Azure Monitor Overview](https://docs.microsoft.com/azure/azure-monitor/overview) for detailed information about monitoring in Azure.
 Links to ARM templates for each configuration are provided under each agent configuration below.

 ## Azure Monitor Agent

+These templates deploy a Service Fabric managed cluster with Azure Monitor agent enabled.
+Azure Monitor agent is the new / current logging extension meant to replace other existing extensions.
+This agent does not currently provide full configuration options such as ETW.

 [Standard SKU Service Fabric managed cluster, 1 node type with Azure Monitor enabled](https://github.com/Azure-Samples/service-fabric-cluster-templates/blob/master/SF-Managed-Standard-SKU-1-NT-AzureMonitor)

 [Standard SKU Service Fabric managed cluster, 2 node types with Azure Monitor enabled](https://github.com/Azure-Samples/service-fabric-cluster-templates/tree/master/SF-Managed-Standard-SKU-2-NT-AzureMonitor)

-### Standard SKU Service Fabric managed cluster with Azure Monitor agent enabled

-The templates above deploy a Service Fabric managed cluster with Azure Monitor enabled.
-Azure Monitor Agent is the new / current logging extension meant to replace other existing extensions.
-However, Windows Azure Diagnostics (WAD) currently provides the most comprehensive level of monitoring.
-See [Windows Azure Diagnostics (WAD)](#windows-azure-diagnostics-wad) for additional information.

 ### Azure Monitor Data Collection Rules configuration

 Configuration of Azure Monitor data collection is centralized and configurable via Azure Portal or PowerShell among other options.
 To configure using Azure Portal:

-**NOTE: This configuration does require the use of System Managed Identity**
+**NOTE: This configuration does require the use of System-assigned Managed identity.
+[Enable system-assigned managed identity during creation of a virtual machine scale set](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vmss#enable-system-assigned-managed-identity-on-an-existing-virtual-machine-scale-set) for enabling System-assign Managed identity in Azure portal.**

 1. Navigate to 'Data Collection Rule' in 'Monitor' in Azure portal: https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/dataCollectionRules